CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 updates via CLI.

 ### Build passthrough API for functionapp APIs via auth microservice ###
-Calls to the APIs served via the functionapp (reports/waters) should be able to pass through the auth microservice so it is no longer necessary to expose the functionapp to the network.
-Requests should be passed verbatim, including the bearer token received from the requestor.
+Calls to the APIs served via the functionapp (reports/waters) should be able to pass through the auth microservice so that it will no longer be necessary to expose the functionapp to the internet after migration tasks are completed.
+Requests should be passed verbatim, including the bearer token received from the requester.

 ### Integrate auth and submissions microservices to CI processes ###
 We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in